rizac/eGSIM/README.frontend.txt

 Vue.component('trellis', { ... })

-(the lines of code importing trellis.js are defined near the end of egsim.html:
+The lines of code importing trellis.js are defined near the end of egsim.html:

 {% for component in components %}
 	<script type='text/javascript' src = "{% static 'js/comps/' %}{{ component.0 }}.js"></script>
 {% endfor %}

-)
+(in our basic project made of classical javascript imports via <script> tag, remember to import FIRST the components js files and as last the instance js file)

 Components